pkula/examination/README.md

 - username(str),
 - password(str)

 ## Add data

 * Creating a new exam sheet
 '''
 Call: POST 127.0.0.1:8000/api/exam_sheet/
 '''
 Required parameters:
 - title(str)

 * Add question to exam sheet
-You can create and add questions to the exam sheet
+If you are owner - you can create and add questions to the exam sheet
 '''
 Call: POST 127.0.0.1:8000/api/exam_sheet/
 '''
 Required parameters:
 - sheet_id(int),
 - question_content(str),